Digital Marketing vs. Public Relations

-PR has traditionally focused on generating brand awareness, changing public opinion and dealing with a crisis, whereas digital marketing has generally focused on identifying target audiences and ultimately getting them to convert.
+PR has traditionally focused on generating brand awareness, changing public opinion and dealing with a crisis, whereas digital marketing has generally focused on identifying the target audience and ultimately getting them to convert.
 As you can see, the deliverables, metrics, and outcomes of digital marketing and PR end up being quite different.
 While this is true, these differences are what make them such a great complement to each other when integrated into a full marketing campaign.
 Outlined below are a few of the specific differences between digital marketing and PR, and how these differences allow them to serve as the perfect counterpart to each other.

 One of the biggest differences between digital marketing and PR are the channels each use to achieve their objectives.
 Since digital marketing is solely within the online sphere, its marketing channels do not include traditional channels, instead focusing on PPC, social media, paid social, content marketing, SEO, creative and web development.
-Modern-day PR combines a mix of both traditional and digital channels, including online publications, print publications, and social media outlets.
+Modern-day PR strategy combines a mix of both traditional and digital channels, including online publications, print publications, and social media outlets.

 Digital Marketing and PR Cross-Channel Integration